 Automatic Renewal of Home Policy

 Don’t automatically renew your home policy.
 To get the best value for your money, it is best to get quotes from different insurance providers.
-Compare and negotiate quotes to get the best possible insurance coverage offer.
+In addition, compare and negotiate quotes to get the best possible insurance coverage offer.

 Underinsurance of High-Value Items

 Homeowner’s insurance coverage for personal belongings has a maximum amount limit.
 High-value possessions may not be fully covered in case they get damaged or stolen.
-To secure the real value of your properties, you can increase the maximum limit of your homeowner’s contents insurance coverage.
-For more comprehensive protection, secure a high-value item floater on top of your home policy.
-The floater policy allows homeowners to provide an inventory of high-value possessions.
+What’s more, to secure the real value of your properties, you can increase the maximum limit of your homeowner’s contents insurance coverage.
+Furthermore, for more comprehensive protection, secure a high-value item floater on top of your home policy.
+In addition, the floater policy allows homeowners to provide an inventory of high-value possessions.
 High-value insurance replaces insured items in case of damage, loss, or theft.
 In the same way, this is a possible home insurance trap.

 Items that Needs High-Value Insurance